 Start with a free product listing on Facebook Marketplace.

-While Facebook doesn’t limit the types of items individual users can sell (within reason), it’s important to remember that only certain types of businesses are allowed to sell on Marketplace:
+While Facebook doesn’t limit the types of items individual users can sell (within reason), only auto and furniture dealerships, real estate businesses and retail/e-commerce businesses can sell commercially through the platform.

 Know the Facebook Marketplace categories.